 Nostalgia Filter: Similar to The Transformers, a few "Genwunners" hold up the Indigo League season as one of the greatest animated series of all time.
-While there's no denying that it was a massive success (read: fad), and this is slightly justified due to Takeshi Shudo's attempt to infuse the show with quality content, many other cartoons have been much better-received with critics and audiences, and have had more widespread and longer-lasting appeal.
+While there's no denying that it was a massive success (read: fad), many other cartoons have been much better-received with critics and audiences, and have had more widespread and longer-lasting appeal.

 This series is highly well known for memorable one-shot characters, many of whom aren't even from the games.
 Many of these characters are considered far more appealing that the main cast (which in some cases is not hard to do), and while sometimes it is justified why we never see them again, other times it's not.

 Gym Leaders: Lt.
 Surge, Erika, Koga, Falkner, Bugsy and Chuck (after which all Gym Leaders are featured in at least two episodes).
 Sabrina is hugely considered to be a One Arc Wonder, thanks to being such a memorably terrifyingArc Villain.
 Marlon and Cheren also count.